Table of Contents

 Part 2: How to Implement Local SEO for Your Business

-We’ll focus mainly on optimizing for Google, for the simple reason that Google has a 92% share of all search engine inquiries.
+We’ll focus mainly on optimizing for Google for the simple reason that Google has a 92% market share of all search engine inquiries.
 Google uses three main local ranking factors to determine where your business will appear in local search results:

 - Distance: to determine proximity, search engines such as Google use geo-coordinates and zip codes.
-This data helps to work out where the searcher is relative to your business location.
+The data help to work out where the searcher is relative to your business location.

 - Relevance: Google looks at how well your small business matches up with what the searcher is seeking.

 - Prominence: Search engines examine sources on the web, such as links, citations, and reviews.
 The data help to determine how well-known your business is.

 These three local ranking factors need your focus if you want to set your business apart from the competition.